sujathakotte/BOVIZ/README.md

 #### jupyter lab plot_VE.ipynb

-After running all the cells, three dropdown widgets will appear, namely Country, type of plot and sample size.<br>
+After running all the cells, the following dropdown widgets will appear.<br>
-1. Country: multiple selection can be performed by shift+click.<br>
+1. Country: multiple selection can be performed by shift+click / ctrl+click.<br>
-2. type of plot : option to choose different visualization algorithm on embedding vectors.
+2. Select Lineage -  Select Lineage.<br>
-3. sample size : By selecting sample size, user can set a maximum cap on the samples. e.g. if sample size is 100, only 100 samples will be picked from each country selected.
+3. Datapoints on canvas - User can set a maximum cap on the samples. e.g. if sample size is 1000, only 1000 samples will be picked from each country selected.<br>
+4. Timestamp - Time duration.<br>
+5. Type of plot : option to choose different visualization algorithm on embedding vectors.<br>
+6. Genomic region of interest : option to choose specific genomic region or the whole genomic region.<br>

-After selecting all the options, simply click on run option.
-Once the process gets completed, user can choose different metadata fields and analyse the visualization.
+After selecting all the options, click on run option.
+Once the process gets completed, user can choose different metadata fields and analyze the visualization.